VideoRFT: Incentivizing Video Reasoning Capability in MLLMs via Reinforced Fine-Tuning: Experiment

 \subsection{Experimental Setup}

-\textbf{Benchmark and Metric.} Following previous works~\cite{VideoR1, LLaVAOneVision, TinyLLaVA-Video-R1}, we evaluate our approach on six video reasoning and understanding benchmarks: VSI-Bench~\cite{VSIBench}, VideoMMMU~\cite{VideoMMMU}, MMVU~\cite{MMVU}, MVBench~\cite{MVBench}, TempCompass~\cite{TempCompass} and VideoMME~\cite{VideoMME}, covering spatial reasoning, knowledge-intensive video QA, temporal logic, and general video understanding.
+\textbf{Benchmark and Metric.} Following previous works~\cite{VideoR1, LLaVAOneVision, TinyLLaVA-Video-R1}, we evaluate our approach on six video reasoning and understanding benchmarks: VSI-Bench~\cite{VSIBench}, VideoMMMU~\cite{VideoMMMU}, MMVU~\cite{MMVU}, MVBench~\cite{MVBench}, TempCompass~\cite{TempCompass}, and VideoMME~\cite{VideoMME}, covering spatial reasoning, knowledge-intensive video QA, temporal logic, and general video understanding.
 Following conventions, we only use the subset of multiple-choice samples in MMVU, and VideoMME is evaluated without subtitles.
 Average accuracy is adopted as the evaluation metric.

 \textbf{Model Training.} We follow the \rft to train \ourmethod in two stages: the warm-up SFT stage and the rule-based RL stage.
 Specifically, the SFT stage equips the model with the ability to generate correct responses for diverse questions, and is trained based on \cotdataset.
 The rule-based RL stage is based on \rldataset using the reward in Eq.~\ref{eq:final} to optimize structured reasoning and ensure factual validity.
+The RL training is implemented using the HuggingFace TRL library~\cite{trl}, and our codebase is built upon Open-R1~\cite{openr1}.

 \textbf{Implementation Details.} We use Qwen2.5-VL-7B~\cite{Qwen25VL} as the base model and train \ourmethod on 8 NVIDIA A800 GPUs, with 80GB each.
-For efficiency, the video input is limited to 16 frames of resolution $128 \times 28 \times 28$ during training, where $28\!\times\!28$ is the size of each image patch, and $128$ denotes the number of patches.
+For efficiency, the video input is limited to 16 frames, with each frame processed into $128 \times 28 \times 28$ resolution during training, where $28 \times 28$ is the size of each image patch, and $128$ denotes the number of patches.
 During inference, we increase the number of frames to $32$ and the resolution to $256 \times 28 \times 28$.
-For efficiency, we use a lightweight version of SigCLIP with 400M parameters in computing the semantic-consistency reward.
+For efficiency, we use a lightweight version of SigLIP with 400M parameters in computing the semantic-consistency reward.
 The entire model is trained for one epoch of SFT followed by 1K steps of RL.